Return to top

 🧊 Storage Instructions

 Freezer: I store this dish in a freezer-safe container for up to two weeks.
-After two weeks ice crystals may form but the ice cream is still safe to eat – it will keep in the freezer for up to 3 months.
-To prevent ice crystals from forming, reusable, dishwasher-safe ice cream containers on Amazon are great options!
+After two weeks ice crystals may form but the ice cream is still safe to eat, it will keep in the freezer for up to 3 months.
+To prevent ice crystals from forming, reusable, dishwasher-safe ice cream containers on Amazon are great options.

 ❓ Recipe FAQs

-Is matcha ice cream caffeinated?
+Does matcha ice cream have caffeine?

 What can I do if my ice cream has frozen solid and I can’t scoop it?